1. Home

 Homework from the moment you look for a new job

-• Haven't you started your homework from your 40th birthday yet?
+• Haven't you started your homework for your 40th birthday yet?
 Then start today.

 • Tell your network that you are looking for a job and explain what kind of employer you have in mind.
 The more accurately (and enthusiastically) you can outline your ideal job, the easier it is for your network to find the needle in a haystack.